-Household Behavior is Consistent with Near-Rationality.
-These four widespread response types in our data are plausible quick-fixes: they prescribe simple, extreme responses to sufficiently small shocks.
-But, to more formally evaluate whether a near-rational model can rationalize this behavior, we now test for the characteristics of near-rational behavior.
-We observe that all four of these simple consumption policies would generate larger consumption mistakes for larger shocks in our model.
-Thus, we test the near-rationality hypothesis for these types by evaluating the three predictions of Corollary 1.
+Evaluating Near-Rationality.
+These four widespread response types in our data are intuitively plausible quick-fixes: they prescribe simple responses to sufficiently small shocks.
+But, to more formally evaluate whether a near-rational model can rationalize this behavior, we now test for the characteristics of near-rational behavior as described in Section 2.4.